Natural Gas Laws and Incentives in Tennessee

 Vehicle Emissions Reduction and Electric Vehicle Supply Equipment (EVSE) Project Funding

-The Tennessee Department of Environment and Conservation (TDEC) will provide funding for the repower or replacement of Class 4-8 shuttle and transit buses, Class 4-7 local freight trucks, and Class 8 local freight trucks and port drayage trucks, with alternative fuel or all-electric models.
+The Tennessee Department of Environment and Conservation (TDEC) provides funding for the repower or replacement of Class 4-8 shuttle and transit buses, Class 4-7 local freight trucks, and Class 8 local freight trucks and port drayage trucks, with alternative fuel or all-electric models.
 Alternative fuels include, but are not limited to, compressed natural gas, propane, and hybrid electric technologies.
-Funding will also be available for light-duty EVSE.
+Funding is also available for light-duty EVSE.
 Private, public, and non-profit organizations, including state, local, and tribal governments, are eligible for funding.
 This grant program is funded by Tennessee's portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including how to apply, see the TDEC Project Solicitations website.